IDMNYU/DM1123-VFS-FA14/projects/dm1123_vfs_projects_interface.md

 * Every, single element needs to be accounted for including controls, text, images, videos, and supporting graphics.
 * Do not use Lorem Ipsum for text.
 Use Real Text.

+#### INTERFACE High-Fidelity Wireframes
+* Create 3 different versions of your interface as high fidelity wireframes in color
+* Post on your class website with an inteface-hifi-wireframe

-#### INTERFACE High-Fidelity Prototypes
+#### INTERFACE Final: High-Fidelity Prototype
+* Refine selection
-* Post a clickable prototype on your class website with an inteface-prototypes category (or on basecamp.
+* Post a clickable prototype on your class website with an inteface-final category (or on basecamp.
 If you post on basecamp, link to your basecamp message from wordpress).
   * Consult the readings and/or VFS <a href="../dm1123_vfs_recommended_resources.md">resources</a> page for applications to use for prototypes.

-* Create 3 different versions of your interface as high fidelity prototypes in color

-#### INTERFACE Final
-* Post on your class website with an inteface-final category.
-* Refine selection